jestjs/jest/docs/MockFunctionAPI.md

 ### `mockFn.mock.calls`

-An array that represents all calls that have been made into this mock function.
-Each call is represented by an array of arguments that were passed during the call.
+An array containing the call arguments of all calls that have been made to this mock function.
+Each item in the array is an array of arguments that were passed during the call.

 For example: A mock function `f` that has been called twice, with the arguments `f('arg1', 'arg2')`, and then with the arguments `f('arg3', 'arg4')`, would have